grongierisc/formation-template/README.md

 In order to register the components we are creating in python to the production it is needed to use the `RegisterComponent` function from the `Grongier.PEX.Utils` module.

-WIP iris script ??
+WIP remplissage iris script auto ??
-For this you can either add your components in the `./iris.script` file but you will need to rebuild everytime you add a component.<br>We advise you to use the build-in python console to add manually the component at first when you are working on the project and then add them in the `iris.script` if you want to come back later ( or you will have to do it every time you rebuild the container )
+For this we advise you to use the build-in python console to add manually the component at first when you are working on the project.

 You will find those commands in the `misc/register.py` file.<br>To use them you need to firstly create the component then you can start a terminal in VSCode ( it will be automatically in the container if you followed step [5.2.](#52-management-portal-and-vscode)) and enter :
 ```